input-output-hk/quality-engineering/docs/quality-strategy/how-it-works.md

 #### 1. Familiarize yourself with the Quality Strategy tool

-Explore the Quality Strategy Overview and Template, as understanding these resources will help you grasp the goals, principles, and essential components of this approach.
+Explore the Quality Strategy Overview and Templates, as understanding these resources will help you grasp the goals, principles, and essential components of this approach.
 This foundational knowledge is crucial for effectively implementing the strategy throughout the SDLC and maximizing its impact on final products.

 #### 2. Develop a product-level quality strategy